Hair Drug Testing Popular Questions & Answers

 How does the test work?

 Using the detailed instructions as a guide, collect a hair sample of approximately 90-120 hairs.
 Mail the hair sample to our laboratory, using the pre-addressed envelope provided.
 The laboratory will analyze the hair sample for evidence of drug use.
 Using your HairConfirm™ Specimen ID number, passcode and email address, you must register your test once you have mailed the samples to the laboratory.
-Go to the results section to obtain the results.
+Go to the results section to obtain the secure results.

 How do I collect the hair?